 How to Deal With Google Merchant Center’s Product Category Mismatch

 So far, we’ve touched on the basics of Google Product Categories but to put this knowledge into practice, you need to understand the result of not categorizing your products.

 Unlike Google price mismatch, errors or warnings in Merchant Center can appear for products because the category attribute was missing and the algorithm added the wrong category.

 Here are the potential outcomes of a mismatched category:

-- The wrong tax being attributed to a product because the tax was calculated based on the wrong category.
+The wrong tax is attributed to a product because the tax was calculated based on the wrong category.

 How Enhanced Product Categorization Boosts your Customer’s Google Shopping Experience